Types of Pillows: Choose the Best with Our Definitive Guide

 Polyester pillows are best for back and side sleepers.
 Stomach sleepers might also appreciate a polyester-filled pillow if it isn’t too thick.

 Polyester Pillow Example: Slumberfresh Polyester Bed Pillow, Standard ($27.49 free shipping)

-The undercoating of a bird’s feathers is down.
+The undercoating of a bird’s feathers is called down.
 More specifically, it’s the bottom, fluffy part of a bird’s feather.
-It holds its loft up to 3 times longer than synthetic alternatives and is very soft.
+Down holds its loft up to 3 times longer than synthetic alternatives and is very soft.

 A real down pillow contains down only — no feathers.
 Frequently “down” is sold as a combination of down and feather fill.
 Feathers are an economical way to add volume, but often the feathers’ quills will stick through the pillow poking your pretty face (ouch!) while you sleep.